Title IX – Sexual Misconduct/Sex Discrimination

 For submission of an electronic or paper complaint, individuals are encouraged to complete a Title IX Complaint Form in order to assure accurate information is recorded.
 The form can be provided to one of the following:

-Kristen Alley, Associate Vice President of Student Affairs & Dean of Students
+Dr. Kristen Alley, Vice President of Student Affairs/Title IX

 1301 Main Street, Trenton, MO 64683